h4wkst3r/ADOKit/README.md

 #### Use Case

-> *Retrieve organizations using a given access token.
+> *Retrieve organizations using a given access token.*

+#### Syntax

+Provide the `listorgs` module, along with any relevant authentication information.
 By default, only organizations accessible with the access token are listed.
 Use `/mode:aad` to list all DevOps organizations within the Azure AD tenant.
 Optionally, specify a custom AEX endpoint with `/endpoint:ENDPOINT_NAME`.
-Additional endpoints can be discovered by inspecting the "X-VSS-DeploymentAffinity" cookie from `aex.dev.azure.com`.*
+Additional endpoints can be discovered by inspecting the "X-VSS-DeploymentAffinity" cookie from `aex.dev.azure.com`.

-#### Syntax

-Provide the `listorgs` module, along with any relevant authentication information.
-This will output the current user and all of its group memberhips.

 `ADOKit.exe listorgs /credential:eyj0... [/mode:aad] [/endpoint:ENDPOINT_NAME]`